zarr-developers/zarr-python/docs/consolidated_metadata.rst

 Consolidated Metadata
 =====================

-zarr-python implements the `Consolidated Metadata_` extension to the Zarr Spec.
+Zarr-Python implements the `Consolidated Metadata_` extension to the Zarr Spec.
 Consolidated metadata can reduce the time needed to load the metadata for an entire hierarchy, especially when the metadata is being served over a network.
 Consolidated metadata essentially stores all the metadata for a hierarchy in the